garden-io/garden/docs/reference/module-types/helm.md

       # guide](https://docs.garden.io/guides/code-synchronization) for details.
       mode: one-way-safe

       # The default permission bits, specified as an octal, to set on files at the sync target.
-Defaults to 0600 (user
+Defaults to 0o644
-      # read/write).
-See the [Mutagen docs](https://mutagen.io/documentation/synchronization/permissions#permissions)
+      # (user can read/write, everyone else can read).
+See the [Mutagen
-      # for more information.
+      # docs](https://mutagen.io/documentation/synchronization/permissions#permissions) for more information.
-      defaultFileMode:
+      defaultFileMode: 420

       # The default permission bits, specified as an octal, to set on directories at the sync target.
-Defaults to 0700
+Defaults to
-      # (user read/write).
+      # 0o755 (user can read/write, everyone else can read).
 See the [Mutagen
       # docs](https://mutagen.io/documentation/synchronization/permissions#permissions) for more information.
-      defaultDirectoryMode:
+      defaultDirectoryMode: 493

       # Set the default owner of files and directories at the target.
 Specify either an integer ID or a string name.
       # See the [Mutagen docs](https://mutagen.io/documentation/synchronization/permissions#owners-and-groups) for